 Spanish 4H is a Latin America and Hispanic Studies survey course, covering the history, culture, and literature of Spain, the Caribbean, Central, and South America.
 This course is conducted in Spanish and is designed to integrate all previously-acquired language skills while promoting initiative and self-direction.
 Students will perfect their oral proficiency in communication and collaboration in the target language while simultaneously sharpening their reading, writing, and grammatical skills.
 Students will sharpen their listening comprehension skills through exposure to native speaker audio texts.
 Special emphasis will be given to developing interpersonal, interpretive, and presentational writing and speaking skills.
 Cultural knowledge will be brought alive through literature, poetry, art, and music and will also be intertwined throughout the year with other class themes utilizing authentic sources both written and aural.
 Students will also be introduced to the six-course themes of the AP Spanish Language and Culture class.
 Students will also explore opportunities for outreach into the community and/or engage in cultural exchanges.
+The target proficiency level for this course is Intermediate Mid.

 This course is designed to strengthen the concepts learned in Spanish 3, while adding some new vocabulary and grammar.
 Students will be scaffolding on their prior knowledge of the target language while expanding their communication and comprehension.
-This course will also help students to better understand cultural similarities and differences through exposure to literature, films, music, audio excerpts, videos, webquests, research projects, and various realia.
+This course will also help students to better understand cultural similarities and differences through exposure to literature, films, music, audio excerpts, videos, research projects, and various realia.
 There is an emphasis on collaborative work in order to gain cultural competence, recognize diverse perspectives, and make connections between their lives and those of the youth of the Hispanic world.
 Students are encouraged to take an active role in class and are required to do work outside of class in order to strengthen their knowledge and skills.
+The target proficiency level for this course is Intermediate Low.